mkkvkmn/fire/x_stuff/pbi/readme.md

 1. Run the [data pipeline](../../data_pipeline/)
 2. Open the fire.pbix file
 3. Change parameter p_filepath so that it points to the final_data.csv on your computer
+4. Every time you run the datapipeline, hit refresh button from home view in Power BI

 # Report Contents: